Why Brands Hesitate To Collaborate With The Influencers?

 Despite the claims that the golden era of influencer marketing is over, 2020 has seen a major investment.
 With the global pandemic and lockdown, the brands realized that the only, and most effective way to reach the potential customer base is through social media via the new and emerging content creators or influencers.
 Brands are willing to explore this arena and would be investing a lot in campaigns over the coming years.

-Brands are constantly changing the campaign strategies.
+Brands are constantly changing their campaign strategies.
 They are coming up with new ways through which an influencer can collaborate with them.
 Apart from sponsored posts, an influencer can collaborate with a brand in ways such as hosting giveaways, product reviews, etc. To know more about types of collaboration, read Hobo.Video‘s Guide to the Types of Collaboration with Brands.

 Follow the best practices as an influencer

 When you are starting, or establishing yourself as an influencer, you are more likely to get confused: What brands to collaborate with?
-How to approach for collaboration with brands?
-What are the best practices for collaboration as a micro influencer?
+How to approach collaboration with brands?
+What are the best practices for collaboration as a micro-influencer?
 To ease the painstaking research process, Hobo.Video have put together a short guide.
 It will help you understand the ways to land a brand collaboration.
 Read The Influencer’s Guide to Land a Perfect Collaboration.

 Stay authentic and keep creating!